ziur/sdfc-idea/_docs/installation.md

 In this case, the _srcPath_ property is pointing to the _src_ folder, which contains the Salesforce project.

 <div class="note info">
-  <p>Remember that a Salesforce project is the one that contains at least a _package.xml_ , and valid Salesforce folders like: classes, objects, etc.</p>
+  <p>Remember that a Salesforce project is the one that contains at least a <em>package.xml</em> , and valid Salesforce folders like: classes, objects, etc.</p>
 </div>